Scooter (motorcycle): Regulatory classification

 Some jurisdictions do not differentiate between scooters and motorcycles.
 Though some jurisdictions classify smaller engine scooters (typically 50 cc maximum) as moped class vehicles rather than motorcycles, meaning these scooters often have less stringent regulations (for example, 50 cc scooters can be driven with a normal car drivers license - or by adults aged 18+ years without any license (other than a valid liability insurance) at all as in case of at least Denmark - in many jurisdictions, and might pay less road-tax and be subject to less stringent roadworthiness testing).

 United States

 For all legal purposes in the United States of America, the National Highway Traffic Safety Administration (NHTSA) recommends using the term motorcycle for all of these vehicles.
 However, while NHTSA excludes the term motor scooter from legal definition, it proceeds, in the same document, to give detailed instructions on how to import a small motor scooter.

 California

-As of 2020 the US state of California has a regulatory system for 2- and 3-wheeled vehicles.
+As of 2020, California has a regulatory system for 2- and 3-wheeled vehicles.
 It classifies vehicles with fewer than four wheels into the following categories: